Acme United (NYSEAMERICAN:ACU) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research report issued on Sunday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a report released on Monday morning.
+The firm issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last posted its earnings results on Tuesday, March 1st.
+Acme United (NYSEAMERICAN:ACU – Get Rating) last posted its quarterly earnings data on Tuesday, March 1st.
 The company reported $0.60 earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.60.
 Acme United had a net margin of 7.54% and a return on equity of 19.21%.

+A number of institutional investors have recently made changes to their positions in the business.
+Morgan Stanley boosted its stake in shares of Acme United by 183.6% during the 2nd quarter.
+Morgan Stanley now owns 709 shares of the company’s stock valued at $32,000 after purchasing an additional 459 shares in the last quarter.
+Advisor Group Holdings Inc. lifted its position in Acme United by 64.4% during the 3rd quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock valued at $91,000 after acquiring an additional 1,091 shares during the period.
+BlackRock Inc. lifted its position in Acme United by 443.2% during the 3rd quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock valued at $214,000 after acquiring an additional 5,340 shares during the period.
+Renaissance Technologies LLC lifted its position in Acme United by 4.3% during the 3rd quarter.
+Renaissance Technologies LLC now owns 187,695 shares of the company’s stock valued at $6,145,000 after acquiring an additional 7,800 shares during the period.
+Finally, Dimensional Fund Advisors LP lifted its position in Acme United by 0.9% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock valued at $5,837,000 after acquiring an additional 1,671 shares during the period.
+59.98% of the stock is currently owned by institutional investors and hedge funds.

 Acme United Company Profile (Get Rating)